Because we don’t think about future generations, they will never forget us. – Henrik Tikkanen

 What can we do?

 I do my best to reduce my impact as much as possible while acknowledging the fact that as an American living in the economic capital of the world, I will continually come up short.
 My footprint is far greater than that of my ancestors, as well as people living in developing countries.
 I have an iPhone, which was made with materials mined from various areas around the world, and will generate toxic e-waste when I replace it.
 Though I have a capsule wardrobe, some of my clothes are products of fast fashion which impacts workers and the environment negatively.
-As someone who deplores plastic, I am nonetheless obligated to use it here and there throughout the day.
+As someone who does my best to find biodegradable alternatives to plastic, I am nonetheless obligated to use it here and there throughout the day.
 And I am sure there are hundreds of other ways in which I am contributing negatively to the environment.

 I know that there is much that I still don’t understand about my footprint, and that I could be doing more.
 But I keep trying because I want to preserve the earth for myself, future generations, and other living beings.